 Mexican Cultural Institute

 Our partners at the Instituto will present the artwork of Mexico City based artist Luis Moro.
-A reception will follow the opening.
-Rumours on the street: insects will be featured on the tapas menu.
+Following the opening reception, there will be a talk with PhD Carlos Galindo Leal, Director of Scientific Communication in the National Commission for the Use and Knowledge of Biodiversity at 6 PM.
+Rumors on the street: insects will be featured on the tapas menu.
 FREE to the public.

 Sponsored by Mexican Cultural Institute